-A catastrophic illness or injury is defined as a severe medical condition that requires a staff member’s absence from work for a prolonged period of time and which results in a substantial loss of income to the staff member because of the exhaustion of all earned sick, vacation and personal time.
-A qualifying illness or injury might include but is not limited to cancer, major non-elective surgery, serious accident, heart attack or complications of pregnancy.
-In order to be defined as catastrophic, an illness or injury must be seriously incapacitating, of extended duration and requiring the services of a licensed health care provider.
+A catastrophic illness or injury is defined as: A medical and/or mental health condition that requires intermittent or continuous absence from work which results in a substantial loss of income to the staff member because of the exhaustion of all earned sick, vacation and personal time.
+Qualifying conditions might include but are not limited to: cancer, major non-elective surgery, serious accident, heart attack, an ongoing treatment regimen requiring frequent time off work, mental health counseling, or complications of pregnancy.
+The illness or injury must require the services of a licensed health care provider.

 What does the Program provide?

-The Program provides financial relief in the form of donated (shared) sick time to staff in the most serious of circumstances.
-Shared sick time may not cover more than a staff member’s regular base pay, including when it is used to supplement STD, Worker’s Compensation, etc.
+The Program provides financial relief in the form of donated sick time to staff in the most serious of circumstances.
+Shared sick time may not cover more than a staff member’s regular base pay, including when it is used to supplement short term disability, Worker’s Compensation, etc.

 When and how may I contribute sick time?

 Each February, the College will invite benefits-eligible staff to donate a portion of their accrued and unused sick time to the Shared Sick Bank and will provide instructions for contributing at that time.